 And here’s the thing.
 Even when I listened closely to what I was saying, I have absolutely no recollection of the events that had caused me to be so stressed..
 My work world at the time that had made me ignore my kids, bore everyone around me and yet the events clearly resolved themselves in some way or other because there were obviously no long term consequences that I can recall.
 Apart to my health I guess and … well it wasn’t a happy experience to watch it.

-Perhaps I should think about this more often.
-What would this apparently challenging set of circumstances look like in 6 months or a year or 5 years?
-It’s quite likely that even in a few days it is resolved and forgotten.
+Perhaps I should think about this example more often.
+What would an apparently overwhelmingly attacking set of circumstances look like in 6 months or a year or 5 years?
+It’s quite likely that even in a few days issues are resolved and forgotten.
 Somehow we have to find a way to have confidence that things will be all right and that you and your colleagues will work your way through whatever has been thrown at you.
 And if you don’t?
 Well, in that highly unlikely event you’ll then have to work out what to do.
 Think about it.
 When you look back, how many times have you been in situations that worried you and that you couldn’t see a way out?
 And how many times did it work out OK?
 I guarantee it is usually nowhere near as bad as you feared and most of the time, it all works out fine.
 So, when you get stressed, try to remember those times you managed to find a way through.
 And reassure yourself that this is another of those times.